xmliszt/taboo-ai/app/roadmap/roadmap.md

 ## Release Notes (V3.0)

+### 05 Nov 2023 - V3.0.14

+- Smart AI score evaluation
+- New page /about for quick introdution to Taboo AI

 ### 04 Nov 2023 - V3.0.13

 - Open profile page for user to edit nickname and delete account.